parisepigenetics/RASflow_EDC/README.md

 ## Do you need to do quality control?
 QC: yes  # "yes" or "no"
 ```
-The rest of the part `Control of the workflow` will be ignored.
+The rest of the part `Control of the workflow` will be **ignored**.
 The software will stop after the QC to give you the opportunity to decide if trimming is necessary or not.

 - The shared parameters are correct (paths to the FASTQ files, metadata.tsv, outputs, single or paired-end data).
 ```yaml